Board Of Trustees

-John Sinclair ~ Trustee and Teaching Interface (Auckland)
+Chairman and Teaching Interface (Auckland)

 When not teaching yoga, John coordinates volunteers to provide literacy tuition and other programmes to prisoners, is chair of the board of a tertiary education provider and attempts to parent his teenage son.

-Suddenly her world as she knew it was no more, and it was when she was bed-ridden trying to navigate her way through chemotherapy that she first explored yoga in the form of meditation and breathwork.
+Suddenly her world as she knew it was no more, and it was when she was bed-ridden trying to navigate her way through chemotherapy that she first explored yoga in the form of meditation and breath-work.
 Yoga has been a daily part of her life since.
 It had such a powerful impact on her that it compelled her to teach, and she completed her first teacher training eight years ago.

 Adele’s big dream is to run teacher training programs in prisons.

 Jasmin has a rich and diverse background in yoga with her primary focus in Classical Hatha & Tantra.
 She lived, trained and taught for several years of full immersion in Ashrams, Centres and Monasteries in India, Nepal, Canada and New Zealand.

 Being a free-spirited yogi for so many years, Jasmin surprised many, but mostly herself, when she moved back to her hometown for love, got married and had two beautiful children.